Belly dance: Costume

-Costume in Egypt

 In Egypt dancers wear the bedlah.
-Alternatively; some also wear a traditional striped dress, usually black with vertical gold stripes or red with vertical white stripes, with mesh-filled cutouts and many glittering ornaments, along with a sparkling waist-scarf.
+Alternatively, some wear folkloric costume inspired by traditional dress.
+Modest, ethnically-inspired styles with stripes are common, but theatrical variants with mesh-filled cutouts and ornamented with sequins and bead work are also popular.
+Most dancers complete their costume ensemble with a sparkling hip-scarf.
 Egypt has laws in place, that require respecting religious and worship places, and disallowing any nudity near sacred places.

-Even though regarding what dancers can and cannot wear, and according to Act No. 430 of the law on the censorship of literary works, dancers must cover their upper bodies (mainly the breasts area), and typically a sheer skin-colored mesh fabric covering the stomach is recommended; many dancers ignore these rules, as they are rarely enforced and performing with much revealing outfits are common mainly in the capital and north coast cities.
+Regarding what dancers can and cannot wear, according to Act No. 430 of the law on the censorship of literary works, dancers must cover their upper bodies (mainly the breasts area), and typically a sheer skin-colored mesh fabric covering the stomach is recommended.
+Many dancers ignore these rules, as they are rarely enforced, and performing in revealing outfits is common in Cairo and locales popular with tourists.
+Celebrity dancers can earn enough in a single performance to pay fines if/when they are imposed.

-Costume in Turkey

-In Turkey costumes are usually in the bedlah style.
-Distinctive features of many Turkish costumes include a V-shaped or triangular belt which may be shaped or contoured around the top edge, and a great deal of embellishment and beaded fringing on both the bra and the belt.
-Skirts are often fuller than their Egyptian counterparts, and are likely to be made of chiffon or velvet rather than lycra.

-In the 1980s and '90s a very revealing costume style developed with skirts designed to display both legs up to the hip, and plunging bras or even pasties.
-Such styles still exist in some venues but there are also many belly dancers who wear more moderate costumes.
-Even so, many belly dance costumes reflect the playful, flirty style of belly dance.

 Health

 Belly dance is a low-impact, weight-bearing exercise and is thus suitable for all ages and levels of fitness.
 Many of the moves involve isolations, which improves flexibility of the torso.
 Belly dance moves are beneficial to the spine, as the full-body undulation moves lengthen (decompress) and strengthen the entire column of spinal and abdominal muscles in a gentle way.

 Dancing with a veil can help build strength in the upper body, arm and shoulders.
-Playing the finger cymbals (sagat / zills) trains fingers to work independently and builds strength.
+Playing the finger cymbals (sagat/zills) trains fingers to work independently and builds strength.
 The legs and long muscles of the back are strengthened by hip movements.